 We spoke with Suzanna de Baca, VP of Wealth Strategies at Ameriprise Financial, to find out how she counsels parents.
-Read on to get some sage advice on how to not only choose a college now but set them up for financial and career success later.
+Read on to get some sage advice on how to not only choose a college now but how to set your children up for financial and career success later.

 1. Start Early and Honestly

 “A candid conversation with your kid about paying for college needs to start as early as possible,” de Baca says.
 That can even be as early as middle school.
 It can save you and your kid a lot of grief to set expectations early, instead of bursting her UNC-blue bubble right before she applies.